yakob-abada/go-rest-user/README.md

 This project follows the **Domain-Driven Design (DDD) pattern**, making it easy to maintain, test, and extend.

+Additionally, **parallelism and graceful shutdown** have been implemented to enhance scalability and reliability in production environments.

 ---

 ## ⚡️ Quick Start